-To better understand the concept of negligence, it helps to look at the most common slip and fall accidents that occur at private residences.
+To better understand the concept of negligence, it helps to look at the most common slip and fall accidents for postal workers that occur at private residences.
 These include slip and falls on stairways, sidewalks and pathways, and inside of the residence.

 Accidents that occur inside of the home are typically caused by defective flooring or other hazardous conditions.
 Defective flooring could include loose floorboards, uneven tiles, or bunched up carpeting.

 Hazardous conditions include things like area rugs, wet floors, or waxed floors.
 A homeowner may be held liable for defective flooring issues since the typical homeowner should know that a loose floorboard or defective carpeting could potentially lead to an injury.

 Things like area rugs can be tricky from a negligence standpoint.
 If the rug lacks a slip resistant backing or is heavily frayed, it could give rise to homeowner liability.

 Stairway accidents are caused by a variety of factors.
 These include a lack of handrails, shallow steps, defective carpeting over the stairway, or uneven stairs.

 The maintenance and repairs of sidewalks is typically the responsibility of the town or city where the property is located.
 However, the safety of walkways, driveways, stairs, and porches are the responsibility of the homeowner.